 Yesterday morning my double-alarm, set two minutes apart, with the clock positioned in the next room so that I had to get out of bed to silence it, jolted me out of deep sleep at 5:45 h.

-The truly ridiculous mileage accumulation event happened today, though.
-I had to return for the second iodine uptake measurement after 24 hours, so I moseyed on down to Kerrville once more dark and early.
-Afterwards, instead of going straight home, I had to drive all the way up to Junction to collect three packages from our post office.
-Junction is a small town in Kimble County to our North.
+The most ridiculous mileage accumulation happened today, though.
+I had to return to the hospital for the second iodine uptake measurement after 24 hours, so I moseyed on down to Kerrville, Kerr County, once more in the dark.
+Afterward, instead of going straight home, I had to drive all the way up to Junction to collect three packages from our post office.
+The town of Junction is in Kimble County to our North.
 It’s our official postal address and every time a package is too large for the mailbox, we have to pick it up there.
-The distance from Kerrville to Junction, city limit to city limit, is about 50 miles on Interstate 10.
+The distance from Kerrville to Junction, city limit to city limit, is about 50 miles on Interstate Highway 10.

-To summarize my morning, I had a ten (10) minute appointment at the hospital and a two (2) minute stop at the post office, which took me two hundred and forty (240) minutes to accomplish.
+To summarize my morning, I had a ten (10) minute appointment at the hospital and a two (2) minute stop at the post office, which took me four hours to accomplish.
+Taking parking into consideration, that’s roughly two hundred and twenty (220) minutes of driving through the countryside.